Vladimír Borovička

-Vladimír Borovička (born 25 March 1954 in Děčín) is a Czech football coach.
+Vladimír Borovička (born 25 March 1954 in Děčín) is a former professional footballer and a Czech football coach.

 Playing career

 Borovička played as a goalkeeper.
 He played for Bohemians Prague and Dukla Banská Bystrica in the Czechoslovak league.

 Coaching career

 Borovička worked as a Zenit St. Petersburg's caretaking manager in May 2006 after the departure of the fellow Czech Vlastimil Petržela.
 He since returned to his coaching duties.